STEVE INSKEEP, Host:

 LEVINE: Still, it's hard not to wonder what her choice of avatar says about Becky Glasure.
 Their question gets us a little late to the costume party that is online gaming, where virtual ethnographers like Tracy Spaight have been inquiring into human gaming behavior for as long as there have been online games.

-Mr. TRACY SPAIGHT (Filmmaker, "Real People, Virtual Worlds"): There's a sociologist in MIT, her name is Sherry Turkle, and she described these environments as laboratories for the construction of identity, because in a virtual world, you can be anything that you want to be.
+TRACY SPAIGHT: There's a sociologist in MIT, her name is Sherry Turkle, and she described these environments as laboratories for the construction of identity, because in a virtual world, you can be anything that you want to be.
 You can adopt a persona that's wildly different than your real world self.

 LEVINE: Tracy Spaight's own fascination with role-playing set the stage for the gallery exhibit we've now entered: "Alter Ego: Avatars and their Creators," a collaboration between Spaight and portrait photographer Robbie Cooper.

-Mr. ROBBIE COOPER (Photographer): I played one of these games for two days once.
+ROBBIE COOPER: I played one of these games for two days once.
 Scared the hell out of me.
 I made the decision never to play them again.

 LEVINE: Cooper and Tracy Spaight traveled parts of the world asking gamers to sit for portraits and answer questions about their relationships with their avatars.